NexdApp/nexd-website/README.md

 # Deployment

+Current quick-solution was implemented in wix.com with several additions.

-Master is deployed to: https://www.nexd.app
+Master was deployed to: https://www.nexd.app

-Develop branch is deployed to: https://preview.nexd.app
+Develop branch was deployed to: https://preview.nexd.app

 # client